-From sophisticated mugs of rich, chocolatey heaven, to goblets of milky goodness with gooey marshmallows and cream, we’ve found the best places to grab a hug in a mug – yes, it can only be hot chocolate.
-Here’s your guide to Bristol’s dreamiest hot chocolates to enjoy on a cold day.
+According to science, drinking hot chocolate can temporarily make you smarter.
+We’re not sure about that, but drinking it during these winter months is definitely a smart move.
+From a sophisticated mug of rich, chocolatey heaven to a goblet of milky goodness overflowing with gooey marshmallows and cream, nothing can beat a hot chocolate on a cold day.
+We’ve found the best places to grab a hug in a mug – yes, it can only be hot chocolate – that can fight off the winter blues and make us almost glad it’s Christmas.
+Here’s your guide to the dreamiest hot chocolates in Bristol.

 Mrs Potts Chocolate House, 20 Park Street, BS1 5JA

 The hot chocolate at Bar Chocolat is divine.
 Described as “the ‘ultimate’ hot chocolate”, this small cup of thick melted chocolate is then topped with marshmallows, whipped cream and chocolate flakes.
 You can also add some steamed milk to the chocolate for a smoother drink, but we think it’s heavenly as it is.
 Go on… you deserve it.

 Bar Chocolat, 19 The Mall, Clifton Village, BS8 4JG